 ABA analyses in 2002 from pit walls indicated that the rock does not have the potential to generate acid, although it does contain small diffuse amounts of pyrite, often occurring as isolated euhedral cubes.
 Drainage from the site monitored at a surface stormwater site is dominated by sulfate, calcium and magnesium and has moderate to high concentrations of several trace metals (Figures 3.8 to 3.15).
-This drainage water is captured by the Tailings containment system through routing to the water treatment facilities via the North Retention pond located near the B Road.
-These ditch waters receives surface flow from the pit and may also be influenced by near-surface flow from the tailings pile.
-Final reclamation of the Pit 5 area is contingent upon the ultimate design and construction of this expansion began in 2006 and will continue in 2008 as the new water treatment plant becomes operational, and the current treatment plant is brought off line..
-Tailings placement locations in the Pit 5 area will be underlain with a geo-synthetic liner tied into the natural till underlying the tailings pile to the south.
+This drainage water is captured by the tailings containment system: it is routed to the water treatment facilities via the North Retention pond located near the B Road.
+These ditch waters receive surface flow from the pit and may also be influenced by near-surface flow from the tailings pile.
+Final reclamation of the Pit 5 area is contingent upon the ultimate design and construction of the tailings pile.

 Pit 7 is located at 1.8 mile on the A Road between Hawk Inlet and Young Bay.
 The pit was initially developed in 1987 to support construction of the roads and other mine facilities.
-Pit 7 has been partially backfilled with peat and gravel material from the Tailings area, and tree stumps and reclamation materials derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road, which continued in 2007.
+Pit 7 has been partially backfilled with peat and gravel material from the Tailings area, and tree stumps and reclamation materials derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road.
+In 2008 crews stockpiled, crushed and hauled sorted material from the 1.4 mile sand pit to Pit 7.
 Despite iron staining on the south pit wall, iron staining observed in the drainage from the pit is mostly due to dissolution of iron-rich oxide coatings in the peat and gravel fill rather than from the pit walls themselves.
 Temporary hydroseeding of the peat has resulted in a productive grass cover of these materials.
 ABA analyses (Figure 3.16) from the 2004 samples of the pit walls indicate the potential for acid generation; however, the sulfur content of the samples is relatively low (<0.5%).
-Monitoring results of drainage from the pit is shown in Figures 3.2 to 3.15.
+Monitoring results of drainage from the pit are shown in Figures 3.2 to 3.15.
 Relatively low sulfate concentrations (approximately 200 mg/l) and low metal values support the conclusion that limited sulfide oxidation is occurring at Pit 7.
 Dissolution of iron and manganese oxides in the fill stored in the pit has produced elevated concentrations of these metals in the drainage.
 Oxidation of the drainage and re-precipitation of the metals is expected in the constructed wetlands at the entrance to the pit.